MayTransplant seedlings outdoors — harden off first

 This page contains affiliate links.
 If you purchase through these links, we may earn a commission at no extra cost to you.
 Learn more.

-How Much Does a Robot Lawn Mower Actually Cost Per Year?
+How Much Does a Robot Lawn Mower Cost Per Year in 2026?

 About $50-80 per year in operating costs — electricity runs $15-25 annually, and replacement blades cost $30-60.
 Over five years, a robot mower costs roughly $1,100-1,750 total (purchase + operation), compared to $1,500+ for a gas mower or $7,500+ for a weekly lawn service.